MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 - **Attendant routing** causes the first call in the queue to ring all call agents at the same time.
 The first call agent to pick up the call gets the call.
 - **Serial routing** incoming calls ring all call agents one by one, from the beginning of the call agent list.
 Agents can't be ordered within the call agent list.
 If an agent dismisses or does not pick up a call, the call will ring the next agent and will try all agents until it is picked up or times out.
-- **Longest idle** routes the next available call to the call agent who has been idle the longest time.
+- **Longest idle** routes the next available call to the call agent whose has been idle the longest time.
+The idle time is the time a call agent whose presence state is either set to **Available** or **Away** (for less than 10 minutes) at the time of the call.
     > [!IMPORTANT]
     > Agents who use the Skype for Business client won't receive calls when the longest idle setting is enabled.
 If you have agents who use Skype or Business, don't enable this setting.
 - **Round robin** balances routing of incoming calls so that each call agent gets the same number of calls from the queue.
 This may be desirable in an inbound sales environment to assure equal opportunity among all the call agents.

 ![Icon of the number 4, references a callout in the previous screenshot](media/teamscallout4.png) **Presence-based routing** Presence-based routing uses the availability status of call agents to determine whether an agent should be included in the call routing list for the selected routing method.
+Presence states of users are queried every minute.
 Call agents whose availability status is set to **Available** are included in the call routing list and can receive calls.
 Agents whose availability status is set to any other status are excluded from the call routing list and won't receive calls until their availability status changes back to **Available**.

 You can enable presence-based call routing with any of the routing methods.

 If an agent opts out of getting calls, they won't be included in the call routing list regardless of what their availability status is set to.

 > [!IMPORTANT]
 > Agents who use the Skype for Business client aren't included in the call routing list when presence-based routing is enabled, regardless of their availability status.
 Agents who aren't in the call routing list won't receive calls.
 If you have agents who use Skype for Business, don't enable presence-based call routing.